jianminchen/Leetcode_Julia/Leetcode weekly contest/ReadMe.md

 I like to write down my experience with question 2.
 My problem was that I started to write code and then fixed the code, and then I found out that I should write a different solution since the requirement is different from what I thought.
 I should figure out the requirement first in the contest, because the time is limited.

-I read the hard level algorithm at the very beginning, and this is the first time I spent first five minutes to read hard level algorithm in the contest.
+I read the hard level algorithm at the very beginning, and this is the first time I spent first five minutes to read hard level algorithm in the contest. <br>

 **weekly contest 112**<br>